 Should your pre-home application be approved, you will have to come back to the SPCA Randburg within 48 hours to complete the documentation and pay the adoption fee.

-Our animal adoption procedure and adoption fee is not negotiable.
+All adoption procedures and adoption fees will not be negotiable.

 (Please note, very important!)

-Before the animal leaves the society, we require proof of residence, and if you reside in a flat (in the case of a cat), complex or if you rent, we require a letter from the body corporate or landlord stating that you are permitted to have an animal on the property.
+Before any adoption is completed at the society, we require the following: ID or drivers licence, proof of residence in the form of a utility account, and if you reside in a complex or if you rent we require aN ORIGINAL signed letter from the body corporate or landlord stating that you are permitted to have an animal on the property.
+This is not negotiab